-The specific data dictionary structure will be predicated on the tools provided by the EDW vendor with modifications/customizations as required by data governance.
-The structure shall include, at a minimum, data element names, definitions, data types, formatting rules, sensitive data identification, retention standards, and the applicable standard and attributes for each data element, and shall leverage, when practical, the existing Florida Planning Accounting and Ledger Management (PALM) Data Management Plan.
+The specific data dictionary structure will be predicated on the tools provided by the EDW Vendor with modifications/customizations as required by data governance.
+The structure shall include, at a minimum, data element names, definitions, data types, formatting rules, sensitive data identification, retention standards, and the applicable standard and attributes for each data element.